Contents

 In this fundraising plan example, the nonprofit has made acquisition, retention, and cultivation their highest priorities.
 They chose three plays for each priority, clearly identified their omissions, and chose SMART goals for their targets.
 The plan is lean, with each action directly related to achieving priorities.

 The number of plays you can implement and the kinds of targets you can reach will be determined by organizational capacity.
 This includes available staff, your fundraising budget, and your available technology.
 Even if you have a large staff and abundant resources, there is power in focus.
-Choosing 3 top priorities, with 3-5 plays and 3-5 targets associated with them, will allow you to put all your energy where it can make the most difference.
+Choosing three top priorities, with three to five plays and three to five associated targets, will allow you to put all your energy where it can make the most difference.

 How Do I Make a Responsive Fundraising Plan?

 Responsive fundraising is a fundraising approach that puts the donor at the center.
 Instead of pushing their own agenda, nonprofits listen to their supporters, connect them to their stories, and make suggestions for the next most meaningful action for the donor to take.
-Using the tools of automation, they take donors on personal journeys at scale.
+Using automation tools, they take donors on personal journeys at scale.
 They give every donor the kind of individual experience that used to be reserved only for major donors.

-The responsive fundraising framework has three elements, each of which should influence your fundraising plan: listen, connect, and suggest.
+The responsive fundraising framework has three elements that should influence your fundraising plan: listen, connect, and suggest.

 Listen